What we do

 An impact assessment can increase the loyalty of your employees documentation of your company’s economic, social and environmental contributions to sustainable growth

-Thomas Westergaard-Kabelmann is the founding partner of Qbis Consulting.
+Thomas Westergaard-Kabelmann is the founding partner of QBIS.
 He is an experienced economist specialized in impact and feasibility studies, policy evaluations and audits of business activities, investments and policies plus strategic communication towards customers, investors, legislators and employees.
 Thomas has more than 15 years of experience as a consultant and has carried out projects in EU27, Africa, the Americas and Asia for large international companies, the EU Commission, governments, professional organisations, UN and World Bank.

 SENIOR LEGAL ADVISOR

 Louise Lerche-Gredal is a senior legal adviser in QBIS Consulting specialized in legal framework analysis, optimisation of legislation for sustainable business impacts and alternative business dispute resolution.
 Louise has extensive experience as attorney-at-law and corporate counsel from large corporations and law firms including Kromann Reumert and Kammeradvokaten (the legal adviser to the Danish Government) advising on contract law, legal risk and liability and commercial conflict resolution and litigation.

 Sune Larsen is a senior economic advisor in Qbis Consulting specializing in measuring administrative burdens for SME and large businesses, ease of doing business and assessing socio-economic potentials from removing administrative costs and barriers.
 Sune has more than 15 years of experience in management consulting within the financial services industry, transportation and the public sector and has worked as Better Regulation and regulatory economic impact advisor to Ministries throughout Northern Europe and the EU Commission.